It's Not Cricket (1949 film)

 It's Not Cricket is a 1949 British comedy film directed by Alfred Roome and starring Basil Radford, Naunton Wayne, Susan Shaw and Maurice Denham.
-It is the second (after 1941's Crook's Tour) of two starring films for Radford and Wayne who appeared as supporting players in ten other films.
-It was also one of the final films made by Gainsborough Pictures before the studio was merged into the Rank Organisation.
+It was written by Gerard Bryant, Lyn Lockwood and Bernard McNabb.
+It is the second (after 1941's Crook's Tour) of two starring films for Radford and Wayne.
+It was one of the final films made by Gainsborough Pictures before the studio was merged into the Rank Organisation.

 Plot

 Major Bright and Captain Early are intelligence officers in the British army of occupation in post-World War 2 Germany.
 They are sent home on leave, but fail to notice that their new batman is actually wanted war criminal Otto Fisch.
 He vanishes on arrival in England and the two officers are punished by early demobilisation.
 Uncertain what to do in civvy street, they decide to use the "skills" they learned in the army and set up a private detective agency, "Bright and Early".
 They engage a secretary, Primrose Brown, but she's not very busy as they have as yet no clients.

 Primrose's boyfriend/fiancee invites them all to a weekend country house party for a cricket match, but what they don't know is that the cricket ball they buy in London actually contains a valuable diamond that Fisch has stolen.
 It has been hidden in the hollow ball by his friend and protector Mr Felix, who runs a sporting goods shop.

 As the match gets under way Fisch and Felix watch from the cover of the trees, then infiltrate the game and steal the ball.
 A free-for-all chase ensues, and Bright and Early manage to recover the ball and the diamond.
 They have now become celebrities and don't lack for eager clients.
 Fisch is still working for them, as they remain unaware of his identity.